 6. As for your choice of where to boil you have a few options.
 1. A fire place in the back yard would work well if it was set up proper, even one that you could make temporarily from brick, cinder blocks or stone to fit your boiling pan would be fine.
 Another option could be a wood stove set up outdoors.
 You can even attempt to do this project in your kitchen on your stove top, but i don't recommend this option.

 7. When cooking out doors you will need dry, fast-burning wood it is essential as it provides the heat necessary for boiling.
-Slab wood, dead trees, etc. are perfect, as long as it is dry.
+Slab wood, dead trees, etc. are perfect, as long as it is dry.8.
+For testing to see when the syrup is done you need a syrup or candy thermometer.
+A litle side note here, maple syrup when boiling is 7 degrees hotter then boiling water.

 9. When you are finished, store your syrup in previously purchased plastic jugs.
 You could also use clean metal containers or glass jars that will seal - canning jars are perfect for this.